Current Transformers (CT) – Construction, Types, Installation, Characteristic & Applications

 - Difference Between Ideal and Real or Practical Transformer

 Current transformers (CT) are used in High Voltage (HV) and Medium Voltage (MV) installations to give an image of electrical current to protection relays and units and metering equipment and they are designed to provide a current in its secondary proportional to the current flowing in its primary.

-CT are connected in series and protection devices and metering equipments are connected to the secondary of the CT in series association, as shown in Figure 1.
+CT are connected in series and protection devices and metering equipment are connected to the secondary of the CT in series association, as shown in Figure 1.

-- You may also read: Transformer, Construction, Working, Types Application & Limitations
+- Transformer, Construction, Working, Types Application & Limitations